ANDREW MAYNE POETRY

 INFORMATION

-lives in Stockport.
+After living for most of his life in Stockport, Andrew Mayne moved to Sherfield on Loddon, Hampshire in April, 2015.
+Whether he will remain there remains to be seen.
 He was born in Manchester in 1947.
 He read English at Leeds University and wrote a postgraduate dissertation on the novels of William Golding.
-He worked as a scoolteacher from 1970 to 2007 - when he retired from teaching at the Manchester Grammar School, where until 2002 he had been Head of English for seventeen years.
-He has written student editions of Terence Rattigan's The Winslow Boy (Longman, 1983) and Joe Orton’s Loot (Methuen, 1985), and a critical introduction to Joseph Conrad’s The Secret Agent (Macmillan Master Guides, 1987).
+He worked as a schoolteacher from 1970 to 2007 - when he retired from teaching at the Manchester Grammar School, where until 2002 he had been Head of English for seventeen years.
+He has written student editions of Terence Rattigan's The Winslow Boy (Longman, 1983) and Joe Orton's Loot (Methuen, 1985), and a critical introduction to Joseph Conrad's The Secret Agent (Macmillan Master Guides, 1987).
 He is the co-author of Considering Prose (Hodder & Stoughton, 1984) and Considering Drama (Hodder & Stoughton, 1986).
 The Language Book (co-author, J. A. Shuttleworth) was published by Hodder & Stoughton in 1996.

 Since he started sending off poems to magazines at the end of 1998, his work has appeared in a wide variety of publications.

-Andrew Mayne’s first volume of poetry, Always Our Likely Finale (97 pp.) was published at the end of 2006 by Poetry Monthly Press (poetrymonthly@binternet.com).
+Andrew Mayne's first volume of poetry, Always Our Likely Finale (97 pp.) was published at the end of 2006 by Poetry Monthly Press.

-If you just want to get in touch, send me an email: mayneAA (at) aol.com
+If you want to get in touch, send me an email: mayneAA (at) aol.com.
+Click the link below to read some of my poems.

 Poem 1